Incorporating Fixed-Pole Information in the Data-Driven Least Squares Realization Problem

 \subsection{How to solve the MEP in \cref{thm:fixedpoles}?}

-In this letter, we refrain ourselves of diving too deep into possible solution algorithms for MEPs\footnote{Note that the multivariate polynomial system in~\eqref{eq:doublefirsystem} could also be tackled directly by polynomial root-finding algorithms (such as homotopy continuation methods and resultant-based approaches).}.
-Two software toolboxes exist to solve these problems via structured matrices, namely \textsc{MacaulayLab}~\cite{Vermeersch2025} and \textsc{MultiParEig}~\cite{Plestenjak2023}.
-The former uses the block Macaulay matrix to construct a joint generalized eigenvalue problem that has the affine eigenvalues as its solutions~\cite{Vermeersch2022}, while the latter uses operator determinants or randomized sketching to reach that same goal~\cite{Hochstenbach2024}.
-More information can be found in~\cite{Vermeersch2025a}.
+In this paper, we refrain ourselves of diving too deep into possible solution algorithms for MEPs.\footnote{Note that the multivariate polynomial system in~\eqref{eq:doublefirsystem} could also be tackled directly by multivariate polynomial root-finding algorithms (such as homotopy continuation methods and resultant-based approaches).} Two software toolboxes exist that solve these problems, namely \textsc{MacaulayLab} and \textsc{MultiParEig}.
+The former uses block Macaulay matrices to construct a joint generalized eigenvalue problem that has the affine eigenvalues of the MEP as its solutions~\cite{Vermeersch2022}, while the latter uses operator determinants or randomized sketching to reach that same goal~\cite{Hochstenbach2024}.
+More information about the solution algorithms can be found in~\cite{Vermeersch2025a}.

 While solving the MEP in \cref{thm:fixedpoles}, it becomes apparent that the more poles are known beforehand, the less variables are contained in the MEP, such that the computational complexity of determining the eigenvalues decreases for increasing $m$.
 There are two interesting limit cases: \begin{itemize} \item \Cref{thm:fixedpoles} results in the MEP from the S-GOR technique when $m = 0$. \item For $q = 1$ and $b_0 = 1$, the matrix polynomial in~\eqref{eq:matrixpolynomial} is a square, univariate matrix polynomial in $b_1$. \end{itemize}